AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 ### Setting the PATH

-The path to mingw's bin must be added e.g. `msys64/mingw64/bin`.
+The path to MSYS2's mingw64/bin folder must be added to the path.

-To set your PATH correctly: you can edit the MSYS ~/.bashrc or alter (untested) the Windows Path EnvVar.
-In ~/.bashrc, add a line `PATH=<mingw64 bin>:PATH` such as `PATH=/c/msys64/mingw64/bin:PATH` which will put Python and Ninja before `PATH` which contains `msys64/usr/bin`.
+To set your PATH correctly: edit the MSYS2's ~/.bashrc file and add the following line:
+`PATH=/c/msys64/mingw64/bin:${PATH}`

+Also add the following line to your ~/.bashrc file:
+`export ACLOCAL_PATH=/c/msys64/usr/share/aclocal/`

 ### Python